-In addition, in light of the knowledge and understanding of the the Group and its environment obtained in the course of the audit, we are required to report if we have identified material misstatements in the Management Report and other information that we obtained prior to the date of this auditor's report.
-We have nothing to report in this regard.
+In addition, in the light of the knowledge and understanding of the Group and its environment obtained in the course of the audit, we are also required to report if we have identified material misstatements in the Management Report, Corporate Governance Statement and Group's Annual report.
+We have nothing to report in this respect.